Wills, Probate and LPA's

 Our fee will cover taking your instructions, preparing the draft Will, sending the draft Will to you for your approval, drafting any amendments as necessary and attending upon you to explain the terms of the Will and thereafter to deal with its execution.

 We will advise you as to the likely inheritance tax consequences of the provisions which you have asked us to include in your Will on the basis of the information which you have given to us.
-However, we will not advise you as to the most tax efficient method of drafting your Will or give advice on lifetime tax planning as part of our standard Will drafting service.
-However, if you ask to us do so we will provide such advice for an additional fee which we can discuss with you at the time.
+If you require additional advice regarding tax efficiency or on life-time tax planning, then additional fees may arise which we will discuss with you at the time.

 These fees assume that no unusual difficulties will be encountered but if the matter proves to be more complex or time consuming than is normally expected our fee may be more.
 We will explain and agree this with you before proceeding.
 Additional work will be chargeable at the hourly rate applicable to the relevant Fee Earner dealing with the matter as listed below.
 You will always be advised of any additional fees before they are incurred and charged to you.